 Key navigation is also found here, with options to view the data table, download the data, access the API or share it socially.

 - Featured Content - Find up to 3 featured visualizations, stories or other content from around the web.
-Dataset editors curate this related content, if no content is configured then this section will not show for users.
+Users with a role of "Admin" or "Publisher" curate this related content, if no content is configured then this section will not show for users.

 - What’s in this dataset? - Get a quick snapshot of the total rows, total columns and what each row of data represents.